Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Physical and numerical set-up

-where $\varphi(p|p')$ is the transition probability of momentum $p'$ to jump to momentum $p$, and $l_g(p) \equiv 2\pi pc/eB$ is the gyroradius scale of the particle.
-This master-type operator allows for nonlocal transfers in momentum space and captures regimes where interactions induce finite or large momentum jumps.
-It describes a ``generalized Fermi'' process, in which protons can gain or lose energy as they cross intermittent regions of dynamic, curved and/or compressed magnetic field lines.
-In this formalism, energization results from the crossing of velocity gradients $\Gamma_{l_g}$, proceeding according to $\dot p = \Gamma_{l_g} p$, implying an acceleration rate $\nu_{\mathrm{acc}}(p) = t_{\mathrm{acc}}(p)^{-1} = \langle\Gamma_{l_g(p)}\rangle$.
-For a recent application to the modelling of the spectral energy distribution of microquasars, see~\cite{2026arXiv260309394D}.
+where $\varphi(p|p')$ is the transition probability of momentum $p'$ to jump to momentum $p$ and $l_g(p) \equiv 2\pi pc/eB$ is the gyroradius scale of the particle.
+This master-type operator allows for non-local transfers in momentum space and captures regimes where interactions induce finite or large momentum jumps.
+It describes a `generalised Fermi' process in which protons can gain or lose energy as they cross intermittent regions of dynamic, curved and/or compressed magnetic field lines.
+In this formalism, energisation results from the crossing of velocity gradients, $\Gamma_{l_g}$, proceeding according to $\dot p = \Gamma_{l_g} p$, implying an acceleration rate of $\nu_{\mathrm{acc}}(p) = t_{\mathrm{acc}}(p)^{-1} = \langle\Gamma_{l_g(p)}\rangle$.
+For a recent application to the modelling of the spectral energy distribution (SED) of microquasars, see~\cite{2026arXiv260309394D}.

 If a substantial fraction of the turbulent energy is dissipated into the proton non-thermal component, as is suggested by the high neutrino luminosity inferred from IceCube observations of Seyfert galaxies, the energy lost by the cascade must be accounted for.
-This backreaction process alters the cascade, therefore the acceleration process, and thus eventually the proton spectra.
-This implementation is discussed in Sec.~\ref{sec:fdbck}.
+This backreaction process alters the cascade, the acceleration process, and thus eventually the proton spectra.
+This implementation is discussed in Sect.~\ref{sec:fdbck}.